Why Can't I Have It ALL in a Relationship?

 Not long ago, "all" meant love, respect, open communication, tolerance, and the ability to honor each other's differences.
 It meant creating a partnership built on co-creation, where both people grow together.

-But in today’s swipe-driven culture, “all” has taken on a distorted meaning.
+But in today's swipe-driven culture, "all" has taken on a distorted meaning.
 Many daters are no longer seeking love or authentic partnership.
-Instead, they’re shopping for someone to meet their every need, meaning financial, emotional, and even material.
+Instead, they're shopping for someone to meet their every need—financial, emotional, and even material.
 The modern dating scene has created a dangerous dynamic: the quest for a perfect partner who acts like a personal servant rather than a life partner.

 The Rise of the Parasitic Dating Mentality